mhkoscience/leskourova-offcenter/README.md

-# leskourova-offcenter
-Supplementary data for Leskourová and Kolář, 2022.
+# Supplementary data for

+## The Effect of Off-Center $\sigma$-hole on the Atom-Centered Partial Charges in Halogenated Molecules

+## Leskourová A, Kolář MH, 2022.

+- accesssion ZINC codes
+- analysis scripts
+- output and input files for a representative set of molecules